Ghyghi/wasteManagement/README.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.10 or higher(Python 3.12.3 is recommended)
 - Flask
 - MySQL
 - Google API credentials for Gmail and Calendar